dinocore1/MiniWeb/README.md

 Example Usage
 --------------
-Create a server that serves from the filesystem:
+Create a server that serves files from "public" folder:

 ```java